-For each of your five masses, calculate "grams per candy".
-List these from largest to smallest and take the average of these 5 values of candies.
+For each of your nine masses, calculate "grams per candy".
+List these from largest to smallest and take the average of these 9 values of candies.
 How close to the average is the middle value in your list?

 Determine the "range" of your data by subtracting the smallest of your values from the largest of your values.
 For ideally distributed data, half of the range should be above the average and half should be below the average.
 Divide your range by 2.
-This is the uncertainty or "error" in your data.
+This is one way to estimate the uncertainty or "error" in your data.
 For relatively small data sets, using "range over 2" for error is usually reasonable.
 Report your average and error: